hendisantika/spring-boot-swagger/README.md

 @ApiParam → Narrates the parameter the method is expecting and also tells whether it is mandatory or not.

+Run this project by this command : `mvn clean spring-boot:run`

 Open your browser :